EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 In the following, the document summarises the principal interpretations of the standards and expectations of the Register Committee towards reports.
 For the different standards, the following are provided:

-- **Reports should at least address** summarises the questions to which the Register Committee expects to find answers in the external review report in order to demonstrate compliance with the standard.
+* **Reports should at least address:** summarises the questions to which the Register Committee expects to find answers in the external review report in order to demonstrate compliance with the standard.

 The Register Committee requires that the external review report clearly presents the evidence and the panel's analysis that support the panel's conclusion.

-- **Interpretations** specify how the Register Committee interprets a specific standard.
+* **Interpretations:** specify how the Register Committee interprets a specific standard.
 They usually cover situations or scenarios where the standard has shown to be unclear or that have led to questions frequently.
-They are only given for those standards where there was a need for it.
+They are only given for those standards where this is needed, and they are derived from precedents that have been set over the years.

 # ESG Part 2: Standards and guidelines for external quality assurance